apache/spark/docs/sql-error-conditions-invalid-limit-like-expression-error-class.md

 ---
 layout: global
-title: MISSING_ATTRIBUTES error class
+title: INVALID_LIMIT_LIKE_EXPRESSION error class
-displayTitle: MISSING_ATTRIBUTES error class
+displayTitle: INVALID_LIMIT_LIKE_EXPRESSION error class
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with